Dasor/OSPP-2025-Reproduce-Build/README.md

 pip install numpy
 ```
 Note1: using -i https://pypi.tuna.tsinghua.edu.cn/simple will probably speedup your downloading speed on China based machines.
-Note2: On the blue  zone machine when using another user, pip was not linked with the python in PATH. `python3 -m pip` is prefer red.

 ## 2. LLVM